Vanguard is a favored custodian in the small business retirement space. For many companies we work with, it’s their #1 choice.

 - Don’t forget the Retirement Savers Credit.
 The credit is still available but it starts to phase out at $65,000.
 It can be 50%, 20% or 10% of your retirement contribution depending on adjusted gross income on your tax return.

 - Maximize your profit sharing.
-Don’t forget you can contribute a maximum of $57,000 through profit sharing and employee deferral.
+Don’t forget you can contribute up to the annual maximum through profit-sharing and employee deferral.

 - A Mega Backdoor Roth might work.
 If a Roth works for you, consider the Mega Backdoor Roth.
 You may be able to max the 401k max if you can’t do it the profit sharing contribution.